derekburgess/jaws/README.md

 `neonet.py` -- Passes `src_ip` to IPInfo and returns `org`, `hostname`, and `loc` -- Creating an Org node and OWNERSHIP relationship (relative to src_ip) to IP nodes in Neo4j.

-`util/hex.py` -- Attempts to convert hexadecimal payloads into ASCII...
-I really need to figure out what I want to do with payloads...
-My current hypothesis is that the hexadecimal payloads are less noisy downstream.
+`util/hexbin.py` -- Attempts to convert hexadecimal payloads into Binary and ASCII...
+My current hypothesis is that the binary payloads are less noisy downstream.
 Moved this script to util/ as it is optional/for testing.

 `transform_openai.py` -- Takes each packet and uses OpenAI Embeddings endpoint to transform them into embeddings, storing them back on the original entities in the Neo db.
 Uses concurrent batch processing; the current settings typically hit ~80% CPU for my setup (12th gen i5).